 Ultimate Performances All Around

 The performances are a sample platter of how to act badly.
 Matt Hannon has two moods: dead-eyed stoner glowering or bulge-eyed fury in which his face turns tomato red.
 Fujiyama shouts all his lines like he’s doing his best Rip Torn impression.
 Many of the women actors seem to have been cast based on how well they could rock a thong bikini than deliver lines.

 While I can’t say anyone gives a good performance, but the two most entertaining are from Z’Dar and Frazer.
 Z’Dar manages some small level of dignity—well, sometimes— even as he’s doing silly things, like sawing a guy’s head off with a katana rather than just hacking it off in one stroke or using frying pan oil to torture a cop in her kitchen.

 Frazer’s character is relegated to sidekick duty, but his goofy reaction shots and line deliveries are so hilarious that he is a joy to watch.
 My favorite moment in the film might be when Frank crawls under a wire fence and Joe asks him why he doesn’t just bother climbing over it.
 Frank smiles and responds, “Because I’m an undercover cop,” in this voice strained with the effort not to laugh.
 It’s amazing.

 Most bad movies are dominated by dull scenes and plodding pacing, making them hardly worth the watch.
 Samurai Cop is one of those holy few which will keep you laughing throughout.
 I myself will treasure it for years to come!

 What are your favorite Samurai Cop moments?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!